LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       A program that collects data about other program performance.

    protocol
+      An entity that contains
+      :term:`predicate declarations <predicate declaration>`.
+A predicate
-      An entity that contains predicate declarations.
-A predicate is declared using a scope directive.
+      is declared using a scope directive.
 It may be further specified by additional predicate directives.
 Protocols support the separation between interface and implementation, can be implemented by both objects and categories, and can be extended by other protocols.
 A